sanxzhar/sanxzhar/README.md

-A Computer Science Sophomore from Nazarbayev University 🇰🇿
+A Computer Science Junior from Nazarbayev University 🇰🇿